kddnewton/iseq-rails-tools/README.md

 IseqRailsTools adds a couple `Rake` tasks to your Rails project:

-1. iseq:all - will generate compiled iseq files for all autoloaded paths.
+1. iseq:all - Compile iseq files for all files under autoloaded paths
-2. iseq:clear - will clear out all compiled iseq files.
+2. iseq:clear - Clear out all compiled iseq files

 ## Contributing